-His wife Marie Garcia was a teacher, Principal, Director of Instruction and Superintendent of Schools.
+His wife Marie Garcia was a teacher, Principal, Director of Instruction and Superintendent of Schools in Belen, New Mexico.
 She retired in 2001 after 28 years of service to the Belen School District.
 Marie and he currently live near the Tome' Land Grant in Tome' New Mexico.
 The grant was a 400,000 acre tract of land given to 26 residents of Tome', New Mexico by the king of Spain in 1739.
 Marie is a descendent of one of these families.
 The provisions of the 1848 Treaty of Guadalupe Hidalgo gave title to 26 signatories.
 One of the these was Francisco Sanchez who was the grandson of Juana Lopez de Aragon and the fifth great grand parent of Marie Garcia Shaffner.

 The Sanchez branch of her family, Marie's mother, is documented to have been in New Mexico in 1600, near the time of the arrival of the Juan de Onate Expedition in 1598.
 Madalena Sanchez de lnigo, eighth great-grandmother of Marie Garcia Shaffner was married September 6, 1609 in Puebla de los Angeles, New Spain and was the mother of Fray Francisco Munoz, father of the Juana Lopez de Aragon children.
 This family is considered to be one of the twelve founding families of Albuquerque.

 Shaffner's on Safari in East Africa.
 The safari began in Nairobi Kenya and included two game sanctuaries within Kenya.
 Many pictures were taken of animals as well as photos of members of our group and people of Kenya.